calaldees/frameworks_and_languages_module/docs/future/WebProgramming.md

 The focus of the module is to accrue practical web programming skills.
 By understanding web foundation technologies, students will have the prerequisite knowledge to work with more advanced libraries.
 This module is to be delivered using bare-bones IDEs, standard language libraries and common builtin browser development tools.
+The purpose is to build understanding of the core principles/protocols/patterns the web works on.
+From scratch, without libraries, just raw text and sockets

 This module attempts to give students the opportunity to practically interact with a range of core web technologies: